olsondeven/Bella_Lash_optionOne/README.md

 # Option_One

-This is the answer to the coding challenge issued by Bella Lash.
-I was asked to select one out of four options.
-Option one is what I decided you go with.
-The reason I felt compelled to choose option one is because of the problem.
-In my previous coding experience I have not needed to uploaded or read through files on the clients side(local files).
+Attached (or below or Here) is the answer to the coding challenge issued by Bella Lash.
+I was asked to select one of four options.
+I decided to choose option one.
+The reason I felt compelled to choose option one is due to it type of problem.
+In my previous coding experience I have not needed to upload or read through files on the client's side(local files).

 ###Option 1-